kubernetes/enhancements/keps/sig-api-machinery/00xx-admission-webhooks-to-ga.md

     * `apps,v1beta1,deployments/scale` (`apiVersion: apps/v1beta1, kind: Scale`)
     * `extensions,v1beta1,deployments/scale` (`apiVersion: extensions/v1beta1, kind: Scale`)
-2. When evaluating whether to dispatch an incoming request to a webhook with `conversionPolicy: Convert`, check the request's resource *and* all equivalent resources against the ones the webhook had registered for.
+2. When evaluating whether to dispatch an incoming request to a webhook with `matchPolicy: Equivalent`, check the request's resource *and* all equivalent resources against the ones the webhook had registered for.
 If needed, convert the incoming object to one the webhook indicated it understood.